trocher/vscode-vyper-lsp/README.md

 - If Vyper is not installed in that environment, or the contract uses another version of Vyper, the server will work with a managed environement, but external dependencies will not be resolved.

 - More advanced users can specify a specific Python interpreter to use via the `vyper.interpreter` setting.
 This is useful if you want to specify a different environment than the one used by VSCode, in which case:
-  - Couleuvre should be installed in that environment.
+  - [Couleuvre](https://github.com/trocher/couleuvre) should be installed in that environment.
   - Any Vyper external imports (e.g. snekmate) are resolved relative to the interpreter's environment.

 ## Disclaimer

 This extension is in early development, use at your own risk.
-Couleuvre is not affiliated with the Vyper project.
+This extension is not affiliated with the Vyper project.